sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 Terminology:
 1. Accident: unplanned and undesired event
 2. Hazard: Condition that can lead to an accident in an environment
-3. Incident: Things that happen but isn't an accident
+3. Incident: Things that happen but isn't an accident // a malicious accident.
+In-cident,intentional
 4. Safety: Freedom from accident (caused without intent)
-5. Security: Freedome from incidents (caused maliciously)
+5. Security: Freedom from incidents (caused maliciously)

 People say security "incident", not really "accident"